raffaelezullo/tracemore/README.md

 Tracemore can be also compiled for Android using Android NDK: in this wats all platforms are supported: ARM, ARM64, x86_64, MIPS, MIPS64.

-Android app is available on [https://play.google.com/store/apps/details?id=be.ac.ulg.mobiletracebox](Google Play) and is always updated with the last version of Tracemore as Core: it also embodies a user friendly GUI to easily select and customize the tests.
+Android app is available on [Google Play](https://play.google.com/store/apps/details?id=be.ac.ulg.mobiletracebox) and is always updated with the last version of Tracemore as Core: it also embodies a user friendly GUI to easily select and customize the tests.